 Triggered by the ETSI SRdoc on broadband communication links for ships and fixed installations engaged in off-shore activities in preparation, WG FM is requesting studies in WG SE for this application in the frequency band 5850-5900 MHz.

-WG FM has started to review ECC Decision (08)01 (5875-5905 MHz) and ECC Recommendation (08)01 (5855-5875 MHz) in relation to ITS.
+WG FM has started to review ECC Decision (08)01 and ECC Recommendation (08)01 in relation to ITS.
 An ETSI SRdoc is under preparation in support of this review.
 It has also been noted that the current harmonised standard for ITS, ETSI EN 302 571 includes a mandatory requirement for Listen Before Talk (such as IEEE 802.11 CSMA) in 5855-5875 MHz for the protection of Broadband Fixed Wireless Access (BFWA) in the frequency range 5855-5875 MHz as was recommended in ECC Report 101.

 In addition Draft ECC Report 192 addresses the current status of Dynamic Frequency Selection (DFS) in the 5 GHz bands currently designated for WAS/RLAN.